wcfrobert/wcfrobert.github.io/_posts/2022-11-22-baseplate.md

 * ASTM 1554 GR 55 (Fu = 75 ksi)
 * ASTM 1554 GR 105 (Fu = 125 ksi)

-There are plenty of options for anchor rod diameter but I recommend using the sizes shown in Figure 4.
+There are plenty of options for anchor rod diameter but try to stick to diameters listed in Figure 2.
 Pick diameter in 1/4" increments.
-Typically I have three buckets.
-I wouldn't go below 3/4" unless its for a really small base plate.
+Typically I have three buckets:

 * Light: 0.75 in
 * Medium: 1.25 in
 * Heavy: 2.0 in

-Depth of anchor rod embed can be determined when we get to it.
-It's self-contained and does not affect rest of our calculation.
+Do not specify different grade anchors with the same diameter.
+It gets confusing on-site.

 Picking the appropriate anchor rod is somewhat more iterative, but a good starting point would be to do the following:

 1. For gravity columns and columns with very small moment and no net uplift, it is probably okay to go with a smaller anchor rods (say 1" GR 36).
 These base plates are categorized as "small moment" and the anchor rods don't experience much, if any, tension demand.
 They might need to resist some shear if no shear lug is provided.
 But since the moment is small, shear is likely small too.

-2. For columns classified as "large moment" or having net uplift, we can use the following expression.
-Knowing the grade of anchor (see Fu above), the number of anchor rods on our base plate($$n_{rod}$$), and the base plate depth (N)
+2. For columns classified as "large moment" or having net uplift, we can use the following expression to get somewhere in the ball park.
+Select anchor grade (see Fu above), number of anchor rods ($$n_{rod}$$), and base plate depth (N).
+Ignore interior anchors contribution.

 $$\phi (0.75F_u) A_s \geq \frac{T_u}{n_{rod}} + \frac{M_u}{jN (n_{rod}/2)}$$

 $$D \geq \sqrt{ \left( \frac{T_u}{n_{rod}} + \frac{2.22M_u}{N n_{rod}} \right) / (0.442F_u)}$$

-<u>General Recommendation</u>
+## 1.3 Other Things to Consider Before You Begin

 Rather than specifying an unique designs for every single base plate in the building, the better approach is to come up with reasonable number of base plate design "groups" from the outset.
 This will save you a lot of trouble later on when you put your design on the drawings.